snlpatel001213/snlpatel001213_old.github.io/_posts/2018-04-18-Image-Segmentation-A-case-of-online-retail.md

+---
+layout: post
-# Image Segmentation - A case of online retail
+title: "Image Segmentation - A case of online retail"
+img: himalayan.jpg # Add image post (optional)
+date: 2017-07-03 12:55:00 +0300
+description: You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+tag: [Image Segmentation, Python]
+---

 Progressive object localization with VGGCAM to localize T-shirt in the picture (Red flare represents region being responsible for prediction of class T-shirt)
 All codes related to this blog can be found on my [GitHub](https://github.com/snlpatel001213/algorithmia/tree/master/convnet/vggcam) page
 Before running code, download following requirements and place in the same working directory